Xwilarg/Discord-OAuth2-PHP/README.md

 It doesn't intend to cover all the functionalities of Discord OAuth2 but rather to be lightweight (only dependency is curl) and easy to use.<br/>

 ### Dependency
-To use this library, you must first install curl-php
+To use this library, you must first install php-curl
 ```bash
 sudo apt-get install php-curl
 ```